Peptic ulcer disease (PUD) is an umbrella term for the development of two different ulcers: gastric ulcers and duodenal ulcers.

 Patients who test negative for H.pylori are given 4-8 weeks of full-dose PPI.

 Due to the possibility of underlying malignancy, gastric ulcers should be biopsied and reassessed after treatment.
 This means a follow-up endoscopy to ensure healing in 6-8 weeks.
-Duodenal ulcers do not not routinely require follow-up endoscopy.
+Duodenal ulcers do not routinely require follow-up endoscopy.

 H. pylori eradication therapy needs to take into account previous antibiotic therapy and patient allergies.